odoo/odoo-ls/server/error_code.md

 "Compute method not set to modify this field"
 The compute method is set to modify a certain field(s).
 Consider marking the modified field with the compute method

+### OLS30400
+"Invalid attribute"
+odoo, openerp and data nodes can not contain this attribute.

+### OLS30401
+"Invalid node tag"
+This tag is invalid

+### OLS30402
+"menuitem node must contains an id attribute"

+### OLS30403
+"Invalid attribute in menuitem node"
+This attribute is not valid in a menuitem node

+### OLS30404
+"Sequence attribute must be a string representing a number"

+### OLS30405
+"SubmenuItem is not allowed when action and parent attributes are defined on a menuitem"

+### OLS30406
+"web_icon attribute is not allowed when parent is specified"

+### OLS30407
+"Invalid child node in menuitem"

+### OLS30408
+"parent attribute is not allowed in submenuitems"

+### OLS30409 - OLS30443
+"Various errors of RNG validation of XML files"

+### OLS30444
+"Data file not found in the module"

+### OLS30445
+"Data file should be an XML or a CSV file"